paulorox08/nbafx/README.md

 # NBA Management Game
-NBA game with GUI created using Java and JavaFX
+:basketball:	NBA game with GUI created using Java and JavaFX

 ## Description
 This is an application created on NetBeans using Java and JavaFX to simulate the management of an NBA season.